google/reflectable.dart/README.md

 there, rather than using `pub run build_runner ...`.
 This will give you more control, but also more ways to shoot yourself in the foot.

-Here's an example which shows how to get started code of such a program (noting that this is _not_ the recommended way to proceed, but it may be necessary for more specialized purposes):
+Here's an example which shows how to get started.
+The code of such a builder program can be as concise as the following:

 ```dart
 import 'package:reflectable/reflectable_builder.dart' as builder;